Safer driving on motorways

 A red X means the lane ahead is closed to traffic.
 There may be an incident or people working ahead, and we may need to keep the lane clear for maintenance or emergency services.
 It could be you or your loved one that needs the protection of a red x sign.

 Whenever you see a red X on a gantry sign above your lane, or on a large sign above the nearside (left hand) of the carriageway, you must move safely out of that lane.
 Arrows prior to the red x sign will indicate the next available lane for you to continue your journey.
+Signs will show when the lane has reopened.

 Remember, it’s illegal to drive in a lane closed by a red X sign.
 If you’re caught, you could receive a fixed penalty of up to £100 and three points, and in some cases more severe penalties or a court appearance.